Ghernandez1991/LebronJamesvsMichaelJordanAnalysis/README.md

 Several conclusions can be drawn.

-1-Michael Jordan was far better offensive player when measure their peak performance.
+1-Michael Jordan was a far better offensive player when measuring their peak performance.

-2-Lebron has had a longer career, but never quite reached the highs of Michael.
+2-Lebron has had a longer career, but never quite reached the heights of Michael.

 3-Both players are very good defensively.